chaosmail/dchart/README.md

 [![Build Status](https://travis-ci.org/chaosmail/dchart.png?branch=master)](https://travis-ci.org/chaosmail/dchart)

-This library is an extensible declarative Chart Library written in typescript.
+This library is an extensible declarative Chart Library written in typescript (compiled to JS).
 The goal was to build a chart library, which lets you easily declare the chart pieces whithout having to hack the same d3.js functions all the time.

 Demos and Docs can be found here: http://chaosmail.at/2013/dchart/